risharasheed/NIM-Mseq/README.md

 sudo apt-get install build-essential
 ```
 * Then run the updateTaxonomy.sh again.
-* Any step is faling without proper error then try to increase the RAM and rerun.
+* Any step is failing without proper error then try to increase the RAM and rerun.
 * The pipeline is setup to run one file at a time in a single process due to space constrain, if you have more RAM then change the value of maxForks in nextflow scripts